 I don’t dwell on it too much, but I can say with utmost confidence that my life would be greatly improved had I done more sooner.
 Conversely, my life would be total shit had I never done anything at all, so I take both lessons at face value and try to move positively forward from there.

-What It Takes to Change
+What It Actually Takes to Change

 Don’t we make that joke with our friends?
-How many times have we all woken up with a horrible hangover, feeling absolutely wrecked, professing to friends that we’re never drinking again only to go out that very night and do it again?
+How many times have we woken up with a horrible hangover, feeling absolutely wrecked, and swear off drinking forever only to go out that same night and do it again?
 We have great laughs over these times.
 These are not the moments that save you.

 I won’t pretend that I’m all better and I’ll never pick up a drink again.
-I hope I don’t, but who can say for sure?
+Hopefully, I don’t, but who can say for sure?
 I can tell you that today I’m not drinking and for the rest of my pregnancy I can see no circumstance that would lead me to do such a thing.

-It is slow and painstaking and full of false starts, but it’s infinitely possible and if you can’t seem to get that flip to switch on its own, find the courage to throw your hands up and admit that you need help.
+It is slow and painstaking and full of false starts, but it’s possible.
+If you can’t seem to get that flip to switch on its own, find the courage to admit you need help.